Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Probability Estimates for the Model

 This is $X_{L^{1/e},L}(h)$ in the notation of Equation \eqref{eqn: tilted mean}.
 We prove that for every $\ell\in [\![k+1,t]\!]$

-where the error terms are uniform in $\ell$ and in the choice of $B$'s.
+for some intervals $B_\ell$ and $B_\ell'$, where the error terms are uniform in $\ell$ and in the choice of $B$'s.
 Equation \eqref{eqn:decoupling1} then follows by writing the probability increment by increment using a Markov-type decomposition and taking the product.

 To prove Equation \eqref{step_decoup_estimate}, consider first the subset